Berkshire sells entire stakes in U.S. airlines: Buffett

 (Reuters) - Berkshire Hathaway Inc (BRKa.N) has sold its entire stakes in the four largest U.S. airlines, Chairman Warren Buffett said Saturday at the company’s annual meeting.

-The conglomerate held sizeable positions in the airlines, including an 11% stake in Delta Air Lines (DAL.N) and about 9% stakes in both United Airlines (UAL.O) and Southwest Airlines Co (LUV.N) at the end of 2019, according to its annual report.
+The conglomerate held sizeable positions in the airlines, including an 11% stake in Delta Air Lines (DAL.N), 10% of American Airlines Co (AAL.O), around 10% of Southwest Airlines Co (LUV.N) and 9% of United Airlines (UAL.O) at the end of 2019, according to its annual report and company filings.

+The conglomerate was one of the largest individual holders in the four airlines.

 Airline stocks have been hard hit by the near collapse U.S. travel demand amid the coronavirus pandemic.
+U.S. airlines are cutting hundreds of thousands of flights, parking thousands of planes as U.S. travel demand has fallen by about 95% and there is no clear timetable for passengers to return to flights at pre-crisis levels.

+Buffett said the airline industry’s outlook has changed dramatically in just a few months.

+“We made that decision in terms of the airline business.
+We took money out of the business basically even at a substantial loss,” Buffett said.
+“We will not fund a company that — where we think that it is going to chew up money in the future.”

 Buffett said Berkshire had invested around $7 billion or $8 billion amassing stakes in the four airlines including American Airlines Group Inc (AAL.O).